 A new production called Red is set to debut on Broadway on April 1st, the play is about none other than the Abstract Expressionist Painter – Mark Rothko.

-Red was written by screenwriter John Logan, maker of Gladiator, The Aviator and the Sweeney Todd movie, among others.
-The play focuses mainly about the discussions regarding abstract expressionist aesthetics that Rothko had with his studio assistant while the famous painter was working on some of the most revolutionary canvases of his generation.
+Red was written by screenwriter John Logan, maker of Gladiator, The Aviator, and the Sweeney Todd movie, among others.
+The play focuses mainly on the discussions regarding abstract expressionist aesthetics that Rothko had with his studio assistant while the famous painter was working on some of the most revolutionary canvases of his generation.

 So, if you are in New York in the following weeks, stop by the Golden Theater on 45th Street and enjoy a glimpse into the mysterious world of the 1950’s Abstract Expressionism.